How to Monitor Temperature Using a Sensor or Thermocouple for Mass Concrete

 SmartRock® | Concrete Temperature and Strength Maturity Sensor

 In recent years, the development of large concrete structures has become increasingly common due to its many structural benefits.
 Concrete presents a number of characteristics that improve the sustainability performance of a structure.
-Not only does it offer advantages regarding sustainability due to its low carbon emission during the construction phase, but it also offers durability, increased structural capacity, resistance to fire and flooding, and optimal sound isolation.
-This blog will delve into defining concepts, as well as the importance of recording and monitoring the measurements of concrete with sensors or a thermocouple for mass concrete structures.
+It offers durability, increased structural capacity, resistance to fire and flooding, and optimal sound isolation.

 What is a Mass Concrete Element?